Crypto Tax Reporting Threshold 2026 – The Truth About Minimum Amounts

 Importiere deine Transaktionen und erhalte deinen Steuerreport in Minuten – ohne manuelle Tabellen.

-Jetzt berechnen →You may have heard: "You don't have to report crypto gains under $600."
-This is false.
-The $600 figure comes from 1099-MISC reporting thresholds for business payments.
-It does not create a tax exemption for capital gains.
+Jetzt berechnen →"You don't have to report crypto gains under $600."
+I see this claim all the time, and it is false.
+The $600 number comes from 1099-MISC thresholds for business income payments.
+It has nothing to do with capital gains.
+There is no minimum threshold for reporting capital gains — crypto or otherwise.

 There is no de minimis exemption for crypto capital gains in the US.
-Every gain is technically reportable on Form 8949.
+A $10 gain is technically reportable on Form 8949.
+That's the law.

 What the $600 Threshold Actually Applies To

-The $600 threshold applies to information reporting by exchanges – when they send you a 1099-MISC for income (staking rewards, referral bonuses).
-If an exchange pays you less than $600 in income, they may not file a 1099-MISC.
+Here's where the confusion comes from.
+The $600 threshold applies to information reporting — when an exchange sends you a 1099-MISC for income-type events (staking rewards, referral bonuses).
+If they pay you under $600 in income, they may not send you a 1099-MISC.
 But you still owe tax on that income.
+The 1099 is just a reporting form, not a permission slip.

 Form 1099-DA: No Threshold for Sales

-Starting with 2025 transactions, exchanges must file Form 1099-DA for every crypto sale – there is no minimum.
-Even a $5 sale will appear on a 1099-DA and be matched against your return.
+Starting with 2025 transactions, exchanges must file Form 1099-DA for every crypto sale.
+No minimum.
+A $5 sale appears on a 1099-DA and gets matched against your return by the IRS.
+Automatically.

 The Proposed $200 De Minimis Exemption